brunomaga/brunomaga.github.io/index.md

   </div>
   <div class="col">
 <p>
 I'm a machine learning (ML) research engineer with a strong background on high performance computing (HPC).
-I'm interested in solving big engineering problems using either or both of these fields, with a sweet spot for neuromorphic computing and other brain related technology.
+I'm interested in solving big engineering problems using either or both of these fields, with a sweet spot for neuromorphic computing and other brain-related technology.
 </p>

 <p>